elonadam/E2EE-Project/E2EEncryption Protocol.md

 ### **Offline Delivery**

 1. **Storing Offline Messages**:
-   - If the recipient is offline, the server stores the message in the `messages` table with `blue_v = False`.
+   - If the recipient is offline, the server stores the message in the `messages` table with `received_flag = False`.

 2. **Delivery Upon Reconnection**:
    - The server delivers all stored messages to the recipient when they reconnect.

 3. **Cleanup**:
-   - Once the recipient acknowledges a message, it is flagged as acknowledged (`blue_v = True`), ensuring reliable delivery tracking.
+   - Once the recipient acknowledges a message, it is flagged as acknowledged (`received_flag = True`), ensuring reliable delivery tracking.

 ### **Ensuring Completeness of Messages (Source and Content)**